rafaelfiume/sketch/docs/architecture/inbound-adapters/http/Design.md

 ## 1. Goals

 * Expose functionalities to external services through HTTP API endpoints
-* Support API evolution without breaking clients
+* Support API evolution without breaking existing clients
-* Shield the domain layer from external representations and concerns
+* Isolate the domain layer from external representations and protocols
-* Handle errors gracefully, keeping the service intact and providing useful information to clients
+* Handle errors gracefully, maintaining service integrity and delivering clean and actionable feedback to clients
-* Ensure only authenticated and authorised requests reach the business layer
+* Ensure that only authenticated and authorised requests reach the business layer
-* Secure resources against too many requests and other security issues
+* Protect the system against abuse, such as excessive requests or malicious input

 ## 2. APIs